Knowledge Development Box (KDB)

 How to apply for KDB

-A company should use the Revenue Online Service (ROS) to apply for KDB on their CT return.
+A company should use the Revenue Online Service (ROS) to apply for KDB relief on their CT return.

 See the Guidance Notes on the Knowledge Development Box for further information about KDB.